Jens Meiert

 Daily gun deaths.

 Another example is your company’s performance.
-Let’s say that last year, your sales dropped by 10 %.
+Let’s say that last year, your sales dropped by 10%.
 Bad.
 “Compared to what?” might make you have a closer look at your competitors’ performance.
-Does your 10 % decrease change meaning when all your competitors lost 25 % on average, or when sales generally went up 10 %?
-Of course; your company might perform very well despite the observed development, or you’re doing really bad.
-So again, panicking because of a single number that lacks any relation to other metrics might not be the best choice.
+Does your 10% decrease change meaning when all your competitors lost 25% on average, or when sales generally went up 10%?
+Of course; your company might perform very well despite the observed development, or really bad.
+So again, panicking because of a single number that lacks a link to other metrics is not a good choice.

-Yet another example might refer to terrorist acts.
-People hear about suicide attacks and casualties but never dare to ask how rare they basically are, in what context they happen, and how unlikely it is to be affected by such a attack even when walking Baghdad – it might never happen, and yet governments cut civil rights wherever they can in order to create the illusion of absolute safety.
+Another example involves, dare I say it, terrorist acts.
+We hear about suicide attacks and casualties, but we never ask how rarely they occur, in what context they happen, and how unlikely it is to be affected by an attack.
+Yet governments cut civil rights at an alarming rate, replacing the illusion of a threat by an illusion of safety.

 Conclusions